gohugoio/hugo/content/templates/go-templates.md

 ## Using Site Configuration Parameters

-In your [site's configuration file][hugoconfig] (e.g., `config.yaml`), you can define site-level parameters that are available to you as variables throughout your templates.
+You can arbitrarily define as many site-level parameters as you want in n your [site's configuration file][hugoconfig].
+These parameters are globally available in your templates.

-For instance, you might declare:
+For instance, you might declare the following:

 {{% code file="config.yaml" %}}
 ```yaml